Yair Golan: Use of human shields

-On October 18, 2007, the IDF Chief of Staff initiated a disciplinary proceeding against then Brig.
+On 18 October 2007, the IDF Chief of Staff initiated a disciplinary proceeding against then Brig.
 Gen. (Tat Aluf) Yair Golan, after a Military Police investigation into several cases where Golan used the "prior warning" procedure, which allowed IDF soldiers to use a relative or neighbor of a wanted person and force them to enter their house and ask them to turn themselves in.
 This procedure was outlawed by the Supreme Court in 2006, a decision that was also adopted by the IDF.

-On July 31, 2022, in an interview, Golan stated: The way I used the procedure reduced the danger posed on the IDF soldiers drastically, and I avoided confrontations that could've ended in the death of many Palestinians.
+In an interview on 31 July 2022, Golan stated: "The way I used the procedure reduced the danger posed on the IDF soldiers drastically, and I avoided confrontations that could've ended in the death of many Palestinians."

+Condemnation of the war in Gaza

+In a radio interview on 20 May 2025, Golan stated regarding Israeli military action in Gaza that "A sane country does not wage war against civilians, does not kill babies as a pastime, and does not engage in mass population displacement".
+Prime Minister Netanyahu said in response that the comment was an "outrageous incitement against our heroic soldiers and against the State of Israel."
+Former Prime Minister Ehud Barak said Golan was "a brave, direct man" for condemning the Israeli government's management of the war.